concord-consortium/collaborative-learning/tool-tiles.md

 Currently the `"layout"` facet is used by `useToolBarToolApi` and `useFloatingToolbarLocation`.

 ## Floating Toolbar
-Most tools tiles have a floating toolbar.
+Most tool tiles have a floating toolbar.

 This is implemented by a child component of the tool component.
 This child component creates a React Portal in the main document div, and sets the location of the portal using `useFloatingToolbarLocation`.